amr080/docs-template/docs/user/xft-pools/pool-valuation/index.md

 ### Flexible, modular valuation setup

-The Centrifuge Protocol is asset class-agnostic and can handle different kinds of asset valuation methodologies.
+The XFT Protocol is asset class-agnostic and can handle different kinds of asset valuation methodologies.
 The valuation method chosen can be configured on a pool level based on the underlying asset class.
 Currently implemented and used are DCF-based approaches and "marking at par".
 For example, legacy Ethereum-based Tinlake pools predominantly apply a simplified one cash-flow approach for financing invoices or trade finance with a simple bullet loan (one borrow, one repayment).
 Pools financing longer-term assets with regular interest payments may opt for a classic DCF approach with multiple cash flows.

 ### From asset values to pool values

-The valuation on Centrifuge Protocols is implemented on a per-asset level.
+The valuation on XFT Protocols is implemented on a per-asset level.
 That means whatever valuation methodology is chosen is applied on each individual asset.
 The sum of the asset values of all individual assets adds up to the portfolio value and together the pool reserve then equals the pool value.

 ### From valuation to token prices